 As a brief background, there are generally three types of Dynamic Wallpapers:

-1) Geographic-based files tell macOS your location and then changes your wallpaper based on location and time of day.
+1) Geographic-based files tell macOS your location and then change your wallpaper based on location and time of day.
 That means that the system even knows that if it is winter at your location, the later day images should be displayed sooner.

 2) Time-based files simply tell macOS to change your wallpaper based on the system clock.